iPhone 5c Review: DO NOT Buy Until You’ve Read This…

-The iPhone SE and iPhone 5c are basically the last phones in Apple’s 4in epoch of handsets.
-The smallest iPhone you can now buy has a 4.7in display (and it’s called the iPhone 8).
-For me, 4in phones are still perfectly fine, but if you want it to actually perform you’re going to need the iPhone SE – and that phone is no spring chicken.
+The iPhone SE and iPhone 5c are basically the last phones in Apple’s 4in series of handsets.
+The smallest iPhone you can now buy has a 4.7in display (it’s the iPhone SE 2020).

 iPhone 5c Review: The Good

 Look, the iPhone 5c isn’t a bad phone.
 I actually think there’s something charming about its coloured plastic design.
 It comes in green, blue, yellow, pink or white.
 Its display is small by today’s standards–just 4 inches, but it still is a Retina display with a resolution of 640×1136 pixels at 326ppi, which looks just as beautiful as ever.
 It also features a very decent (and comparable to the 5s) 8MP rear camera that can record video in 1080p and a 1.2MP front FaceTime camera that records video in 720p.

 On the connectivity front you’ll find much the same standards as you find in 2015 model phones, including Wi-Fi 802.11a/b/g/n, Bluetooth 4.0 (including full support for Apple’s AirPlay and AirDrop clients), and the usual 2G, 3G, 4G, GPS, and GLONASS connectivity standards.
 The battery is decent as well: a 1560 mAh cell that will give you 10 hours of talk time on 3G and 8 hours on 4G.
 Hardwired connectivity includes a 3.5mm headphone jack and the Lightning connector.